talh-a13/login_animation/README.md

 <h3 align="center">Login Animation</h3>

-Welcome to the Login Animation project!
-This project aims to provide a visually appealing login experience by incorporating day and night mode animations on the login form.
+<h4 align ='center'>Welcome to the Login Animation project!</h4> The project aims to provide a visually appealing login experience by incorporating day and night mode animations on the login form.

 ## Features